Learn More About Why We Exist…

 Caramel Connections Foundation’s scholarship program is geared towards middle-school aged children.
 The curriculum is designed to engage children in healthy eating habits by learning about food, kitchen safety, agriculture, and math which includes measuring, science and more.
 CCF’s mission is to make learning enjoyable by using food as a way to connect and build lasting relationships with their students and community

 The American Diabetes Association estimated that one out of every three children born after the year 2000 in the United States will be directly affected by diabetes.

-CCF invites you to participate in their ‘Bidding for Better Health’ Quartermania event in an effort to raise awareness and funding for a healthier tomorrow.
+CCF invites you to partner with us in an effort to raise awareness and funding for a healthier tomorrow.

 What We Know

 - Approximately 17% (or 12.7 million) of children and adolescents aged 2- 19 years are obese.

 - The health risk for children who are obese may lead to health problems such as:

 - *Heart disease *Type 2 diabetes *Asthma *Sleep apnea *Social discrimination

 - Classrooms styles are the best places to teach children and families.